LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     |		CONPAR(,,2) is the strength of the feedback,
     |		CONPAR(,,3), when running with Eirene and the 'ionising core' switch is used, is set internally to match the re-entering flux of ionised neutrals that crossed the core boundary (one must then have 'ionising\_core'.eq.-IB where IB is the boundary index).
     |		The feedback scheme can be further tweaked with the switches 'b2stbc\_type13\_norm' and 'b2stbc\_type13\_fac'.
 See code for details.
-    |	14 : sound speed velocity flux, CONPAR(,,1) is a multiplier to the outgoing sound speed C`_s`..
+    |	14 : sound speed velocity flux, CONPAR(,,1) is a multiplier to the outgoing sound speed C`_s` .
+To be used in conjunction with BCENE/I=15, BCPOT=11, and BCMOM=13. recommended for cases with drifts.
     |	15 : prescribe a radial leakage velocity, CONPAR(,,1) specifies the leakage velocity in units of the local thermal velocity.
     |	16 : particle density to achieve specified total flux, used with ASTRA coupling.
 The total desired flux is summed over all BCCON=16 core boundaries.
 CONPAR(,,1) specifies the desired particle flux in s^-1` .
     |	18 : prescribe total main ion particle flux, used with ASTRA coupling.
     |	19 : particle flux feedback boundary condition, flux is summed over neutrals and ions, for coupling with ASTRA.
 The total desired flux is summed over all BCCON=19 core boundaries.
 This boundary condition type is applied to ions in their highest ionisation stage.
 CONPAR(,,1) specifies the desired particle flux in s^-1` .
     |	20 : constant density feedback condition, CONPAR(,,1) specifies the desired density in m^-3` .
     |	21 : prescribe the value of the density and add a density perturbation to get a solution which is as close as possible to neoclassical theory.
 It is recommended to use this boundary condition together with corresponding condition on ion temperature (BCENI=24).
 The total desired density is summed over all BCCON=21 core boundaries.
 CONPAR(,,1) specifies the desired density in m^-3`..
-    |	22 : Feedback boundary condition: given total particle flux with constant average density.
+    |	22 : feedback boundary condition: given total particle flux with constant average density.
 The poloidal density variation is added to make the solution as close as possible to the neoclassical value derived for pure H/D/T plasma.
 It is recommended to use this boundary condition with corresponding boundary condition on ion temperature (BCENI=23,24).
 The total desired flux is summed over all BCCON=22 core boundaries.
 CONPAR(,,1) specifies the desired particle flux in s^-1` .
-    |	23 : Feedback boundary condition: given sum of integrated neutrals and main ion particle fluxes with constant average density.
+    |	23 : feedback boundary condition: given sum of integrated neutrals and main ion particle fluxes with constant average density.
 The poloidal density variation is added to make the solution as close as possible to the neoclassical value derived for pure H/D/T plasma.
 It is recommended to use this boundary condition with corresponding boundary condition on ion temperature (BCENI=23,24).
 The total desired flux is summed over all BCCON=23 core boundaries.
 CONPAR(,,1) specifies the desired particle flux in s^-1` .
     |	24 : constant density feedback scaled by density on the ring 'bc\_type21\_ref' away.
 CONPAR(,,1) specifies the desired density in m^-3` .
 CONPAR(,,2) is the strength of the feedback
-    |	25 : Feedback boundary condition: prescribe the average value of the density and add a density perturbation from neighbouring radial cell.
+    |	25 : feedback boundary condition: prescribe the average value of the density and add a density perturbation from neighbouring radial cell.
 This boundary condition is suitable for any species of a multi-species plasma (i.e. in the case when the condition used in BCCON=21 fails).
 It is recommended to use this boundary condition together with the corresponding condition on ion temperature (BCENI=26,27).
 CONPAR(,,1) specifies the desired average density in m^-3` .
-    |	26 : Feedback boundary condition: prescribe the total ion flux and find the average density.
+    |	26 : feedback boundary condition: prescribe the total ion flux and find the average density.
 A density perturbation is taken from the neighbouring radial cell.
 This boundary condition is suitable for any species of a multi-species plasma (i.e. in the case when the condition used in BCCON=22 fails).
 It is recommended to use this boundary condition together with a corresponding condition on the ion temperature (BCENI=26,27).
 The total desired flux is summed over all BCCON=26 core boundaries.
 CONPAR(,,1) specifies the desired particle flux in s^-1` .
-    |	27 : Feedback boundary condition: prescribe the particle flux sum for all neutrals and ions belonging to a given isonuclear sequence and find the average density of the highest ionization stage.
+    |	27 : feedback boundary condition: prescribe the particle flux sum for all neutrals and ions belonging to a given isonuclear sequence and find the average density of the highest ionization stage.
 A density perturbation is taken from the neighbouring radial cell.
 It is recommended to use this boundary condition together with corresponding condition on ion temperature (BCENI=25,26).
 The total desired flux is summed over all BCCON=27 core boundaries.
 CONPAR(,,1) specifies the desired particle flux in s^-1` .